K. L. Jubilee High School & College

 K. L. Jubilee School & College (কে. এল. জুবিলী স্কুল অ্যান্ড কলেজ) is one of the oldest and most prestigious private educational institutions in Dhaka, Bangladesh.
 Established in 1866 by Zamindar Kishorilal Roy Chowdhury, the institution provides continuous education from kindergarten to grade twelve.
 Over the decades, it has produced notable alumni who have made significant contributions in fields such as science, sports, and the arts.
 The school is located at 39 Northbrook Hall Road in the historic Banglabazar area, near Lal Kuthi and the banks of the Buriganga River.
-Its campus blends heritage architecture with modern educational facilities, fostering a comprehensive and supportive learning environment.

 History

 The origin of the school dates back to the Dhaka Brahmo School, founded in 1863 in Nilkuthi by Brojosundar Basu.
 In 1868, Kishorilal Roy Chowdhury took over and renamed it Jagannath School after his father Jagannath Roy Chowdhury.
 In 1887, the school section was separated from Jagannath College and became an independent institution named Kishorilal Jubilee School.
 Over time, it evolved into what is now known as K. L. Jubilee School & College.